| Internet-Draft | Mission Security Model | August 2026 |

 This document defines no new mechanism, claim, or wire format.
 It is a model that aids review and deployment; the normative requirements live in the profiles it references.¶

 This document is Informational.
-It does not place normative requirements on implementations; the enforcement obligations are defined by the issuance profile ([I-D.draft-mcguinness-oauth-mission]) and its companions.
+It does not place normative requirements on implementations; the enforcement obligations are defined by the selected binding and its companions (for the OAuth binding, [I-D.draft-mcguinness-oauth-mission]).
 Where this document uses words like "must," it describes an expectation the consolidated model places on a deployment that claims the suite, realized by the referenced profile, not a new conformance requirement of its own.¶

-This document uses Mission, Mission Issuer (the Authorization Server in the OAuth binding; the Mission Authority Server in the standalone binding), Policy Enforcement Point (PEP), Policy Decision Point (PDP), Approver, Subject, agent, Authority Set, and Mission state as defined in [I-D.draft-mcguinness-oauth-mission] and [I-D.draft-mcguinness-mission-runtime].¶
+This document uses Mission, Mission Issuer (the Authorization Server in the OAuth binding; the Mission Authority Server in the standalone binding; the AAuth Person Server in the AAuth binding, [I-D.draft-mcguinness-mission-aauth]), Policy Enforcement Point (PEP), Policy Decision Point (PDP), Approver, Subject, agent, Authority Set, and Mission state as the OAuth binding ([I-D.draft-mcguinness-oauth-mission]) and the runtime profile ([I-D.draft-mcguinness-mission-runtime]) define them; each peer binding carries its equivalents per its Mission Substrate Statement.
+It uses Mission Shaper as defined in [I-D.draft-mcguinness-mission-shaping], Management Client as defined in [I-D.draft-mcguinness-oauth-mission-management], and Mission Assurance Levels as defined in [I-D.draft-mcguinness-mission-architecture].¶

 The agent is not in the trusted base.
 The model assumes the agent can be prompt-injected, can be compromised, and can attempt any action its position allows.
 Every guarantee below is a bound on what such an agent can achieve, and is stated relative to a trusted base that excludes the agent.
 Two structural choices carry this:¶

 Authority is fixed by an approval the agent cannot move.
-Authority is derived by the Authorization Server and committed at the approval event, which may be asynchronous ([I-D.draft-mcguinness-oauth-mission], [I-D.draft-mcguinness-oauth-mission-approval]); the agent proposes but does not grant, and intent fields the agent can influence are inert.¶
+Authority is derived by the Mission Issuer and committed at the approval event, which may be asynchronous ([I-D.draft-mcguinness-oauth-mission], [I-D.draft-mcguinness-oauth-mission-approval]); the agent proposes but does not grant, and intent fields the agent can influence are inert.¶

 The credential whose misuse is unacceptable is not held by the agent.
 Under mediated execution ([I-D.draft-mcguinness-mission-runtime]) the PEP holds the sender-constraint key, so a compromised agent cannot present a high-consequence credential directly.¶